 The Logic Prize is awarded for outstanding performance in logic.
-This year’s prize is shared by Tracy Forcino and Katherine Hardey.
+This year’s prize is shared by Lydia Jines.

-The Hood College Prize In Ethics was established in 2014 by Krista Schaffert ’04.
+The Hood College Prize in Ethics was established in 2014 by Krista Schaffert ’04.
 The prize is awarded annually in recognition of the best paper on ethics submitted by a current student as part of an undergraduate course at Hood College in the last calendar year.
-The winning paper is selected by the faculty of the Department of Philosophy and Religious Studies and should critically evaluate, challenge or defend an established concept of moral conduct or the application of a moral standard in a particular scenario.
-Claire Scarborough is this year’s winner.
+The winning paper shall be selected by the faculty of the Department of Philosophy and Religious Studies and should critically evaluate, challenge or defend an established concept of moral conduct and/or the application of a moral standard in a particular scenario.
+Samuel Kebede is this year’s winner.